Stockflare/drive-wealth/README.md

      "status"=>:part_filled}],
   "token"=>"3384aeb24c2143f5b78ee3e1311a40eb"}
 ```
-## TradeIt::Order::Cancel
+## DriveWealth::Order::Cancel

 Cancel an unfulfilled order.
-The payload is identical to `TradeIt::Order::Status` in that it return the order status of the cancelled order
+The payload is identical to `DriveWealth::Order::Status` in that it return the order status of the cancelled order

 Example Call

 ```
-TradeIt::Order::Cancel.new(
+DriveWealth::Order::Cancel.new(
   token: preview_token,
   account_number,
   order_number